 - Home Price: $480,350 median purchase price; $616 median monthly rent

-- Crime Rate: Safer than 84% of cities in Utah
+- Crime Rate: Safer than 84% of Salt Lake City neighborhoods

 One of the best neighborhoods in Salt Lake City for owning a home is East Bench—and with upscale condos and single-family homes that offer spacious yards and elevated views from the foothills, it’s easy to see why.
 The area is known for having a welcoming community and well-maintained properties, and it’s surrounded by hiking trails and green spaces like Rotary Glen Park and Donner Trail Park.
 If you’re looking for friendly neighbors and convenient access to outdoor recreation within 15 minutes of Downtown Salt Lake City, East Bench may be a good fit for you!

 Grab your clubs and play 18 holes at Bonneville Golf Course.
 Visit Foothill Village Shopping Center, where you can find boutiques like New Orientation and Downeast.
 Hike through H-Rock Open Space to get some fresh air and great views of the valley.
 Support animal conservation efforts with fundraising events like Winos for Wildlife and Zoo Brew at Hogle Zoo.
 Try the Taco of the Day and Guacamole of the Day at Taqueria 27.
 Or enjoy date night at The Five Alls Restaurant, where you can enjoy five courses in a romantic, Old English setting.